e-learning centre on sustainable development

 The Ecological Footprint is perhaps the most widely used measure of our consumption relative to the earth's carrying capacity, because it can be calculated equally well at different scales.
 It is the surface needed to supply the needs and absorb the wastes of an individual, community, or country.

 For example, the global average footprint is about 2.2 ha/person, with the USA one of the highest in the world at 9.6 ha/person, while the resources available are about 1.9 ha/person, and shrinking as the population rises and resources are degraded.
 We overshot the earth's capacity in 1975.
-The basic approach is described at http://www.ecologicalfootprint.org/, and the global work in applying it at http://www.footprintnetwork.org.
-To calculate your own footprint, visit http://www.myfootprint.org.
+The basic approach is described at https://www.footprintnetwork.org/.

 The same groups then developed an Environmental Performance Index (EPI) to focus more specifically on how countries are performing at the present time relative to what is needed to achieve sustainability.
-After a pilot version produced in 2006, updates have been produced every two years, and can be downloaded at http://epi.yale.edu/Home.
+After a pilot version produced in 2006, updates have continued to be produced at https://epi.yale.edu/.

-The World Wide Fund for Nature (WWF) calculates the Living Planet Index to show where nations stand in the state of their biodiversity and the health of the planet's ecosysstems.
-The WWF Living Planet Report includes both the Living Planet Index and the Ecological Footprint, available at http://www.panda.org/news_facts/publications/living_planet_report/index.cfm
+The World Wide Fund for Nature (WWF) calculates the Living Planet Index to show where nations stand in the state of their biodiversity and the health of the planet's ecosystems https://wwf.panda.org/discover/knowledge_hub/all_publications/living_planet_index2/.

-A useful tool developed by the former Consultative Group on Sustainable Development Indicators at IISD is the Dashboard of Sustainability, which can present any set of sustainability indicators in a graphic format that facilitates their communication and interpretation.
-See the Dashboard Collection of datasets at http://esl.jrc.ec.europa.eu/dc/index.htm.
+A useful tool developed by the former Consultative Group on Sustainable Development Indicators at IISD was the Dashboard of Sustainability, which could present any set of sustainability indicators in a graphic format that facilitated their communication and interpretation (no longer available).

 Other indicators with some relevance to sustainable development include the Human Development Index prepared each year by UNDP and published in the Human Development Report (http://hdr.undp.org/en/reports/), and the Global Competitiveness Index released each year by the World Economic Forum.
 A project led by Augusto Lopez Claros (a featured speaker at IEF Conferences) launched the first version of a Humanitarian Response Index at a special event in London in November 2007 with former UN Secretary General Kofi Annan.
-The report with the index is at ( http://www.fride.org/publication/305/humanitarian-response-index-2007).
+Fice editions have been produced at https://daraint.org/humanitarian-response-index/

 One of the earliest communities to develop indicators of sustainability for an urban area is Sustainable Seattle (http://www.sustainableseattle.org/programs/regional-indicators) with three Indicators of Sustainable Community reports in 1993, 1995 and 1998 and a new process for a fourth report (http://www.sustainableseattle.org/programs/regional-indicators/124) using an extensive participatory process.